Peter Archer (actor): Career

 Parson's voice was dubbed by another actor.
 The director did not feel that Archer's voice was "New Zealand" enough, though the dubbed voice sounded nothing like a New Zealander's accent.

 Archer remembered Lee to be a deeply philosophical man, who loved to discuss and break down the philosophies behind martial arts and life itself.
 Lee and Archer enjoyed their filmmaking experience together, with Lee reportedly asking Archer to be in his next film.
 However, neither knew that this film was to be Lee's last.

 After fighting in Hong Kong and becoming a karate champion, Archer moved into a business career.
 He founded Jackel Australia in 1975, becoming the sole Australian and New Zealand Tommee Tippee licensee.
 He was the creator of the Zoggs Swimwear brand, and was a passionate entrepreneur.

 Personal

 Archer belongs to a historical Australian family, which explored parts of Queensland and Rockhampton in the early 1800s.
 Within this family is also a famous naval architect Colin Archer.

 He was born in Queensland to Alexander (Sandy) and June Archer.
 Having grown up on a farm, Archer had a down to earth personality - no matter the accomplishments he achieved throughout his short life.
 He would always joke that "you could take the boy out of the bush, but you can never take the bush out of the boy".

+Archer married his ex-wife Hazel Lo and had two daughters.
+They later divorced and he married his second wife, Sandra Webster, in 1985.

+Archer died from cancer in 2000.